Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is warehouse receiving?

 Warehouse receiving describes the process that companies go through when goods arrive.
-It is part of materials management, logistics and financial accounting.
+It is part of material management, logistics, and financial accounting.

 In this article:

-What is the process flow for warehouse receiving?
+What is the process flow of warehouse receiving?

-The first step in the goods receipt process is goods acceptance, where the supplier delivers the goods.
-The receiving company visually inspects the shipment once for defects.
+The first step in warehouse receiving is goods acceptance, when the supplier delivers the goods.
+The receiving company performs a quick visual inspection of the shipment for any obvious defects.

-In addition, accompanying documents are checked, for example the unloading confirmation, the (CMR) consignment note and delivery bill.
-The criteria are the correct sender and recipient, the correct quantity and possible transport damage.
+In addition, accompanying shipping documents are checked – for example, the unloading confirmation, the (CMR) waybill, and the delivery note.
+Key criteria are the correct sender and recipient, the correct quantity, and possible transport damage.

 2. Incoming goods inspection

-During the warehouse receiving inspection, random samples are checked for quality and the entire delivery is checked for completeness.
-If the inspection is completed smoothly, the proper shipment is confirmed.
-If errors are found, a complaint can be made.
+During incoming goods inspection, samples are checked for quality and the entire delivery is checked for completeness.
+If the inspection is completed without issues, the delivery is confirmed as proper.
+If errors are found, a claim can be raised.

 3. Recording stock in the warehouse